Faculty Resources and FAQs for the Spring 2021 Semester

 No, we are requiring all students and faculty to wear masks in all classes at all times.
 This combined with other safety precautions (our cleaning protocols, frequent hand washing and physical distancing) are designed to reduce the risk of transmitting the virus.

-Who do I call for academic affairs issues?
+Who do I call for student support?

 Standard academic concerns for students can be submitted by faculty through the Academic Intervention form.
 See the FAQ below for a more detailed explanation of these types of concerns.